Eco-friendly means “not harmful to the environment”, according to a quick google search. But what does that entail, really?

 - Is bamboo eco-friendly?

-While these are interesting questions they are generally impossible to answer.
+While these are interesting questions, they are difficult to answer.
 Everything affects the environment in some way.
 To know if something is eco-friendly we really must compare it to the alternatives.

 Is silicone eco friendly?